Our research is editorially independent but we may earn a commission for purchases made through our links.

 Libby is a beautiful small town in the northwest corner of the state.
 It may best be known for Kootenai Falls, one of the most stunning natural wonders in the area, and it’s even more spectacular in the winter, transformed into a cascading flow of ice, while bald eagles can be seen perched in the bare cottonwood trees along the water’s edge.
 Libby also offers access to hundreds of backcountry trails and legendary downhill ski resorts for skiing and boarding.
 Less than 20 miles away is Turner Mountain renowned for its wide-open slopes and scenery.

-Darby is home to the Triple Creek Ranch which gives a whole new meaning to the saying “there’s no place like home for the holidays,” that is, when your home is right here.
+Darby is home to Triple Creek Ranch which gives a whole new meaning to the saying “there’s no place like home for the holidays,” that is, when your home is right here.
 This resort in the Bitterroot Mountains is ideal for those seeking a romantic winter retreat.
-Set among the towering pines on the side of the region’s highest mountain, the ranch features 12 private cabins, each of which include a wood-burning fireplace and access to a hot tub.
-Guests can enjoy sledding, tubing, snowshoeing, ice fishing and skijoring – a sport where skiers are drawn by mounted horses through the snowy meadows and across forest trails to provide an experience that feels like a blend between water skiing and snow skiing.
+Set among the towering pines on the side of the region’s highest mountain, the ranch features 12 private cabins, each of which includes a wood-burning fireplace and access to a hot tub.
+Guests can enjoy sledding, tubing, snowshoeing, ice fishing, and skijoring – a sport where skiers are drawn by mounted horses through the snowy meadows and across forest trails to provide an experience that feels like a blend between water skiing and snow skiing.
 Gourmet meals, featuring contemporary cuisine infused with dashes of the West Indies, Southwest and Central America, using fresh, local ingredients, are all included.

 Yellowstone National Park is located in Montana, Wyoming and Idaho, and in the winter, a shuttle service from Montana’s Bozeman Yellowstone International Airport will bring you through the park’s North Entrance near Gardiner.
 The wintertime is one of the best times for a visit, with the chance to enjoy seclusion and tranquility, as well as a better opportunity for spotting the elusive wolf and their bison and elk prey.
 The Yellowstone Association Institute’s Winter Wolf Discover tours depart between late December and mid-March if you have your heart set on seeing the animals, or you could always just head out into the snow on cross-country skis or snowshoes, exploring the miles and miles of trails which pass brilliantly colored mineral pools, erupting geysers and frozen falls.